 - Going home outfit, pick something loose and comfortable, I like yoga pants, nursing t-shirt, flip flops or runners and zip up cardigan or a maxi dress and cardigan.
 Remember you will still have a little bump and you want to be comfortable

-- 2 rolled up towels that mom can sit on (The towels are placed under each butt check and thigh) to keep pressure off her perineum especially if she had stitches.
+- 2 rolled up towels that mom can sit on (The towels are placed under each butt check and thigh) to keep pressure off perineum especially if you had stitches.

 I hope you found this list informative and helpful as you get your hospital bag ready.
 Is there anything else you packed that you found helpful? or anything you packed and didn’t need or use?